EnriqueSPR/mushroom_classifier/README.md

     * Top 5 Prediction: With  1.0% probability is a picture of Lactarius sanguifluus.

 Next, I will improve the picture dataset, I include more mushroom species and train EfficientNetB7 (2020), a model containing more trainable parameters (Ongoing...▶).

+* I obtained a total of 2000 mushroom species.
+Next I will remove the "var." species and some duplicates.
+This yielded a total of **1911 total mushrooms.**

+> From these species I will select the most popular ones and I will also try to avoid names used interchangeably.

+> For this I defined a function ``finder`` to scprape the hits from a google search with "Word1 Word2" in quotations to get an idea of the popularity of each specie.

+> A second function ``parse_value_syntax`` was used to parse the value into a float.

+> Using the hits in google I filtered those species with more than **20.000 hits** resulting in a total of **1071 mushroom species**.

 * **4.4 EfficientNetB7 (2020) Model Training - Trainable params: 71.964.414, picture_size=(600x600)**